KP International recently presented a customized virtual seminar for a group of Dutch innovators as part of their “digital mission”…

 Looking for more insights on the value of an integrated health system?

-Join our mailing list and stay current!
+Subscribe to our mailing list and stay current!

 Health care leaders based outside the U.S. who are looking to drive transformation in their health system can subscribe for occasional news about Kaiser Permanente research and KP International programs.
 We do not share your data, and you can unsubscribe at any time.